eddible95/MDP_Group_05_Android/README.md

 # MDP_Group_05_Android

-Contains source code for Android Module in MDP
+The Android Module written for the Android Application required for CZ3004 Multi Disciplinary Project (MDP).